Jacksonville gunman in racist attack legally bought two weapons earlier this year, sheriff says | KRDO

 “In this situation, there was nothing illegal about him owning the firearms,” he said.

-The Justice Department is investigating the shooting as a hate crime and act of racially motivated violent extremism, Attorney General Merrick Garland said in a statement Sunday.
+The news conference came a day after Palmeter fatally shot three Black people at the Dollar General store in what authorities say was an anti-Black hate crime.
+The Justice Department is investigating the shooting as a hate crime and act of racially motivated violent extremism.

+The gunman used racial slurs, left behind a racist screed and drew swastikas on his firearm, authorities said.
+He was armed with an AR-15-style rifle and a handgun and was wearing a tactical vest and blue latex gloves, the sheriff said.

+The victims were identified as Angela Michelle Carr, 52; Anolt Joseph “AJ” Laguerre Jr., 19; and Jerrald Gallion, 29.

 Prior to the shooting, the gunman had been turned away from the campus of a nearby historically Black university, Edward Waters University.
 There, he refused to identify himself to an on-campus security officer and was asked to leave, the university stated in a news release.